rajasaran256/revolut-infra/README.md

 ### Execution

-Then perform the following commands on the root folder:
+Then perform the following commands on the root folder

-terraform init to get the plugins terraform plan to see the infrastructure plan terraform apply to apply the infrastructure build terraform destroy to destroy the built infrastructure
+terraform init to get the plugins

+terraform plan to see the infrastructure plan

+terraform apply to apply the infrastructure build

+terraform destroy to destroy the built infrastructure

 ## Inputs